-In addition to the pre-registered analysis we report above, we also conducted two exploratory analyses whose logic closely followed previous work (Zhou and Firestone, 2019).
-Beyond the "raw" accuracy across all subjects and all trials (i.e., the proportion of trials in which subjects correctly classified a clip as Speech or Non-Speech), it may also be informative to know (a) the proportion of subjects who tended to classify such stimuli correctly (collapsing across all speech clips), as well as (b) the proportion of speech clips that tended to be classified correctly (collapsing across all subjects).
+In addition to the preregistered analysis we report above, we also conducted two exploratory analyses to determine the generality or pervasiveness of subjects' performance.
+Specifically, beyond the "raw" accuracy across all subjects and all trials (i.e., the proportion of trials in which subjects correctly classified a clip as speech or nonspeech), it may also be informative to know (a) the proportion of subjects who tended to classify such stimuli correctly (collapsing across all speech clips), as well as (b) the proportion of speech clips that tended to be classified correctly (collapsing across all subjects).

-In fact, collapsing across all speech clips, 92.9% of subjects showed classification performance that was numerically above chance (Figure 2B, yellow).
+In fact, collapsing across all speech clips, 92.9% of subjects showed classification performance that was numerically above chance (Fig. 2b, yellow).
 In other words, the vast majority of subjects tended to classify such clips correctly rather than incorrectly, suggesting that the ability to hear adversarial speech as speech was quite widespread.
-Additionally, collapsing across all subjects, 94.4% of the 54 speech clips were classified correctly more often than they were classified incorrectly (Figure 2B, red).
+Additionally, collapsing across all subjects, 94.4% of the 54 speech clips were classified correctly more often than they were classified incorrectly (Fig. 2b, red).6 12 of 29